-Scott Base is our home on ice and the strategic hub for scientists for New Zealand and across the globe to carry out some of the most important research in the world.
+Scott Base is our home on the ice and the strategic hub for scientists from New Zealand and across the globe to carry out some of the most important research in the world.

 As part of Budget 2019 the Government has committed $18.5 million for the next phase of the Scott Base Redevelopment project.

 The project would see the existing base, built in the early 80s and made up of 12 separate buildings, replaced by three large interconnected buildings.

 The new base could accommodate up to 100 people at a time.